elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-analysis.md

 ### Existing approaches

 - **Functional Enrichment Analysis**: These analyses are used to identify enriched pathways and biological functions associated with differentially expressed biomolecules.
 It involves steps such as gene ontology analysis, pathway analysis, and network analysis.
-Tools like [GSEA](https://www.gsea-msigdb.org/gsea/index.jsp), [GO](http://geneontology.org/docs/go-enrichment-analysis/), [KEGG](https://www.bioconductor.org/packages//2.11/data/annotation/html/KEGG.db.html), [DAVID](https://david.ncifcrf.gov/) and [Enrichr](https://github.com/guokai8/EnrichR) can be used for functional enrichment analysis and/or also annotate the results.
+Tools like {% tool "gsea" %}, {% tool "go" %}, {% tool "kegg" %}, {% tool "david" %} and {% tool "cytoscape" %} can be used for functional enrichment analysis and/or also annotate the results.

 - **Visualisation**:
-    - Generate plots and heatmaps using tools such as [ggplot2](https://github.com/tidyverse/ggplot2) or [matplotlib](https://github.com/matplotlib/matplotlib)
+    - Generate plots and heatmaps using tools such as {% tool "ggplot2" %} or {% tool "matplotlib" %}
-    - Visualise data in a genomic context using tools such as [IGV](https://software.broadinstitute.org/software/igv/) or [UCSC Genome Browser](https://genome.ucsc.edu/)
+    - Visualise data in a genomic context using tools such as {% tool "igv" %} or {% tool "ucsc-genome-browser" %}

 All these workflows and tools can be adapted and customised based on the specific type of data being analysed and the research question being addressed.